 - Creating tables based on XML feeds

 Tables created with wpDataTables can be configured to be editable from either the WordPress back-end or front-end if they are MySQL based or created manually.
 There are several ways of editing tables.
-Tables can be edited through a popup form, by inline-editing, or by Excel-like / Spreadsheet editing.
-In the documentation’s sections you’ll find the necessary details on how to use the editing functionality:
+Tables can be edited through a popup form, by inline editing, or by Excel-like/Spreadsheet editing.
+In the following documentation sections you’ll find the necessary details on how to use the editing functionality:

 ChartsCreating dynamic charts in WordPress with HighCharts, Chart.js or Google Charts rendering engines wpDataTables allows creating dynamic charts in WordPress.
 Currently, it supports 3 rendering engines: Google Charts, Highcharts (requires a separate license for commercial usage), and Chart.js.
 Any charts based on wpDataTables data sources can be linked to the table filtering and sorting features, to dynamically redraw in the front-end – which is useful for representing numeric data.

 wpDataTables isn’t your ordinary table editor.
 Every table you create can be packed with advanced features of your choosing – features like responsive design, conditional formatting (highlighting), sorting, calculating totals, and more.